thakiddx/shoppingCartApp/README.md

 npm start
 4. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to view the app.

-The app is also deployed on [GitHub Pages](https://thakiddx.github.io/shoppingCartApp/).
+The app is also deployed on [Render](https://productslistmod2.onrender.com/).

 ## Unsolved Problems